Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 ARTICLE VI.
 DIRECTORS

 - The affairs of the Association shall be under the direction and control of a Board of Directors consisting of up to twenty-one (21) individuals.
-These shall be 19 active members of the Association whose principal place of business shall be contained within the region which they represent, as well as one (1) associate member who is a coachbuilder and one (1) associate member who is not a coachbuilder.
+These shall be 19 operator members of the Association whose principal place of business shall be contained within the region which they represent, as well as one (1) associate member who is a coachbuilder and one (1) associate member who is not a coachbuilder.

 b.)
 The directors must be actively involved in the day-to-day operation of the member's entity.